 The first is ShareASale.com.
-This is an affiliate network of a bunch of different companies that have joined and hosted their affiliate programs with the platform.
+This is an affiliate network of many companies that have joined and hosted their affiliate programs to get an affiliate link with the platform.

-This is a great option if you're just getting started because you can find a lot of different companies in different niches that'll compliment your efforts if you haven't found the right products to promote yet.
+This is an excellent option if you’re just getting started because you can find many different companies in a different blogging niche that’ll complement your efforts if you haven’t found the right products to promote.

-One nice benefit of this platform is that after you join, you can apply to multiple programs and then manage it all from one interface.
+One benefit of this platform is that you can apply to multiple programs and then manage it all from one interface after joining.